 Non-employee directors receive annual compensation comprised of a cash component and an equity component.
-Under the cash component, during 2014, each non-employee director received an annual cash payment of \$32,000 as compensation for service on the Board of Directors.
+Under the cash component, during 2015, each non-employee director received an annual cash payment of \$32,000 as compensation for service on the Board of Directors.
 Additionally, each non-employee director receives a cash payment of \$3,000 for each Board of Directors meeting that he attends and a cash payment of \$1,000 for each committee meeting that he attends.

 The Company's Non-Employee Director Stock Plan expired by its terms on February 17, 2013.
 Messrs.
 Chandler and Roberts have each been granted an aggregate of 29,473 shares of Common Stock and Mr. Ashford has been granted 6,411 shares of Common Stock under the terms of the Company's Non-Employee Director Stock Plan through the end of 2013.

 As part of its review of the Company's non-employee director compensation program, the Board of Directors approved the 2013 Non-Employee Director Stock Plan, which was approved by the Company's shareholders at the 2013 Annual Meeting.
-Under the Company's 2013 Non-Employee Director Stock Plan, each non-employee director will be entitled to an annual award of fully-vested shares of Common Stock equal to \$32,000 divided by the closing price of the Common Stock on January 1st of each year (or the closing price on the last preceding date on which sales of the Company's Common Stock were reported).
-Under the equity component for 2014, each non-employee director was entitled to an annual award under the Company's 2013 Non-Employee Director Stock Plan, to be paid in fully-vested shares of Common Stock, equal to \$32,000 divided by the closing price of the Common Stock on the first trading day of such year.
-On January 2, 2014, each of Messrs.
-Ashford, Chandler and Roberts was granted 1,718 shares of Common Stock, which number of shares was determined by dividing \$32,000 by \$18.63, the closing price per share of Common Stock were reported.
+Under the Company's 2013 Non-Employee Director Stock Plan, each non-employee director is entitled to an annual award of fully-vested shares of Common Stock equal to \$32,000 divided by the closing price of the Common Stock on January 1st of each year (or the closing price on the last preceding date on which sales of the Company's Common Stock were reported).
+Under the equity component for 2015, each non-employee director was entitled to an annual award under the Company's 2013 Non-Employee Director Stock Plan, to be paid in fully-vested shares of Common Stock, equal to \$32,000 divided by the closing price of the Common Stock on the first trading day of such year.
+On January 2, 2015, each of Messrs.
+Ashford, Chandler and Roberts was granted 1,540 shares of Common Stock, which number of shares was determined by dividing \$32,000 by \$20.79, the closing price per share of Common Stock as reported on the NYSE on December 31, 2014, the closing price on the last preceding date on which sales of Common Stock were reported.
 Messrs.
-Ashford, Chandler and Roberts was of Common Stock were reported.
-Messrs.
-Ashford, Chandler and Roberts was of Common Stock were reported.
-Messrs.
-Ashford, Chandler and Roberts have each been granted an aggregate of 1,718 shares of Common Stock were reported.
-Messrs.
-Ashford, Chandler and Roberts have each been granted an aggregate of 1,718 shares of Common Stock were reported.
-Messrs.
-Ashford, Chandler and Roberts have each been granted an aggregate of 1,718 shares of Common Stock under the terms of the Company's 2013 Non-Employee Director Stoc
+Ashford, Chandler and Roberts have each been granted an aggregate of 3,258 shares of Common Stock under the terms of the Company's 2013 Non-Employee Director Stock Plan through the end of 2015.